wisphill/yuu_academy/_aws_serverless/API gateway.md

+---
+layout: post
+description: API Gateway is one of server less service that is provided by AWS
+---

 #aws #serverless #aws-api-gateway #api-gateway #stateful #stateless #full-duplex
 ### Api Gateway High Level
 It's AWS service to proxy request to AWS downstream services like EC2, Lambda.